 It is safe to live in a house with lead paint IF the paint shows no signs of deterioration.
 However, we encourage you to read the entire article to understand better why the answer is not quite that simple.

 That is the very brief answer to the question, but there is much more to the question than just this.
-More angels and questions to be asked.
+More angles and questions to be asked.
 The questions to ask are not always easy, and the answers are not always easy either.
 This issue is complicated in many ways.

 It can be safe to live in your home even if painted with lead-based paint.
 First and foremost, there cannot be any signs of any cracks.
 But are you sure that this is also the case?
 Are you sure that the paint used on your house more than 40 years ago doesn’t show signs of aging?
 Your house has survived for a long time, but is that also the case for the paint?